SyncfusionExamples/binding-list-data-and-service-urls-to-the-blazor-gantt-chart/README.md

 To run this application, you need to first clone or download the ‘binding list data and service urls to the blazor gantt chart’ repository and then open it in Visual Studio 2019.
 Now, build and run your project to view the output.

 ## Further help
-For more help, check the [ASP.NET Core Blazor documentation] (https://docs.microsoft.com/en-us/aspnet/core/blazor).
+For more help, check the [ASP.NET Core Blazor documentation](https://docs.microsoft.com/en-us/aspnet/core/blazor).